plex·us noun \ˈplek-səs\

 2. an intertwining combination of parts or elements in a structure or system [from Latin plectere "to braid" (past participle plexus) from Greek plekein "to plait, twine," plektos "entwined," from Proto-Indo-European root *plek- "to plait, twist, entwine"]

 Melbourne ensemble PLEXUS brings together the talents of three of Melbourne's most vibrant and versatile musicians, Monica Curro (violin), Philip Arkinstall (clarinet), and Stefan Cassomenos (piano).
 The name PLEXUS reflects this ensemble's devotion to supporting and engaging an ever-growing network of exceptional artists across a variety of disciplines.
-Since launching in 2014, PLEXUS has commissioned over 100 composers, and has given 97 world premieres.
+Since launching in 2014, PLEXUS has commissioned over 100 new works.

 PLEXUS seeks to involve both Australian and overseas writers, film-makers, actors, directors, poets, choirs, and visual artists, as well as guest instrumentalists and vocalists, as part of its ongoing commitment to synthesising creative links across multidisciplinary artistic networks.